tjwells47/vimcheatSheet/README.md

 # Vim Cheat Sheet
-Vim cheat sheet extension for Argos
+Vim cheat sheet gnome extension for Argos

 Argos lets you write GNOME Shell extensions in a language that every Linux user is already intimately familiar with: Bash scripts.